 Are you considering a career change?
 The technology sector offers exciting opportunities and many different career paths - which roles could be right for you?

-“Businesses are keen to employ technology professionals from different backgrounds and with experience across sectors and professions," said Ahsan Iqbal, Associate Director for technology recruitment at Robert Walters.
+“Businesses are keen to employ technology professionals from different backgrounds and with experience across sectors and professions," said James Perry, Associate Director for technology recruitment at Robert Walters.

 "While some roles will require specific experience, there are many opportunities for professionals with non-technology backgrounds to add real value to businesses."

 We all need a bit of technology help sometimes.
 Technical support team members support, monitor and maintain the technology of the workplace and respond to requests for help from users in the business.

 Technical support provides you with the opportunity to work in different types of companies and the chance to explore different industries.